 In fact, it is probable that more than 90% of current e-cigarette brands and possibly all e-liquid vendors will be unable to afford the lengthy and expensive FDA new product submission process and will simply cease operation.
 Popular high powered box mods, tank systems and RDAs will have to spend millions to receive FDA approval, a proposition that will likely be unattainable for most.
 The ramifications of this will have serious consequences for 30,000 vape shops that rely on a variety of vendors.

 Imagine the entire electronic cigarette industry being limited to a select few products.
 It could happen.
 The best products may be able to sell to larger concerns.
 If a powerful business interest decides to take on the cause of financially backing popular e-cigarette products through the FDA approval process it may preserve a number of vape shops and provide vapers with more options but keep in mind that new product approval in the tobacco category, historically, may take years to achieve.

 The owner or owners of the predicate product are unknown, as is the exact nature and form of the product.
 We can confirm that the predicate product exists and that it was first sold commercially in Pennsylvania in 2006.
 We are working feverishly to obtain further details and you can expect new developments to be released as they happen.
 Expert Vaping will continue to have unprecedented inside access to a negotiations that would impact one of the hottest and fastest growing industries in the world.

 How does this affect you?
 Try not to get too used to your mod and favorite flavored ejuice.
-Cloud chasers may just have to find another sport.
+Users of ecigs may just have to find another sport.
 The predicate product actually exists and it could change everything for the e-cigarette industry.